-When you add a Point-Cloud FB, you select a Part.
-The Part has an Origin, where the Part-Coordinates are X=0 and Y=0.
+When you add a Point-Cloud, you select a Part.
+The Part has an Origin where its coordinates are X=0 and Y=0.

-If the Point-Cloud data has an offset to it, then you can remove the offset with the X and Y parameter boxes.
+If the Point-Cloud data has an offset to it, then remove the offset with the X and Y data boxes.

-Select the unit that matches the units of the Point-Cloud data.
+Select the units that matches the units of the original Point-Cloud data-file

 Fit a Continuous Curve to the Point-Cloud Data

-Click the Auto-Fit... check-box to put a tick in the check-box
+Usually, you can click the Auto-Fit... check-box to put a tick in the check-box - see options

-The Continuous-Curve updates each time you edit the # Harmonic.
+The Continuous-Curve improves each time you edit the # Harmonic.